avatorl/Deneb-Vega-Help/README.md

 Vega-Lite is a syntax sugar for Vega.
 Vega-Lite has somewhat limited capabilities.
 I do not work with Vega-Lite; I prefer the full functionality of Vega.
 Feel free to ask any questions regarding Vega.

-Vega-Lite compiles its specifications to Vega specifications, so if you have Vega-Lite code but are okay with converting it into Vega code, let me know.
+Vega-Lite compiles its specifications to Vega specifications, so if you have Vega-Lite code but are okay with converting it into Vega code (there is no way back from Vega to Vega-Lite), let me know.

 Ask other [community experts](https://deneb-viz.github.io/support) if your question is exclusively about Vega-Lite.